mmeged/portfolio/part2.md

 I really enjoyed playing around with Shorthand.
 It was not the most intuitive tool to me, and I had trouble getting some charts to display properly.
 Maybe this is something I could have figured out if I had more time.
 But regardless, I think the effect is stunning and swanky and I’m grateful to have had the opportunity to experiment with it.

+You can view the final presentation on Shorthand here.

-# Data and Rsearch Sources
+# Data and Research Sources

 Bewster, Jack.
 “Here’s Why the Pentagon Officially Released UFO Video Footage,” Forbes., April 27, 2020. https://www.forbes.com/sites/jackbrewster/2020/04/27/heres-why-the-pentagon-officially-released-ufo-video-footage/#775eff521a6a.
 Accessed August 4, 2020.